ddnexus/pagy/docs/extras/keyset.md

 ## Overview

-This is a tiny wrapper around the [Pagy::Keyset API](/docs/api/keyset.md) that implements and documents the actual pagination for `ActiveRecord::Relation` or `Sequel::Dataset` sets.
+This is a tiny wrapper around the [Pagy::Keyset API](/docs/api/keyset.md).
 Please refer to the class documentation for a fuller undersanding of keyset pagination:

 [!ref Keyset Pagination: Concepts and Overview](/docs/api/keyset.md)